SohamManchekar/soham-restaurant-dine/README.md

 🔴 Make sure you create your own Environment variables(secret keys) for both sides.

+🔴 However i have not provided the menu api,so create your own database according to the schema defined.

 🔴 Note : you need client and backend runs concurrently in different terminal session, in order to make them talk to each other.